TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 This was used previously as long as the TER Composer repository was relevant.
-Since the TER Composer repository is deprecated and not all extensions must be available in TER, this property is not required.
+Since the TER Composer repository is deprecated and not all extensions need to be available in TER, this property is not required.

 replace with ``"ext_key": "self.version"``